 Okay, I’m at the English Building, what now?

 You’ll want to stop in the English Building Market on the first floor.
 Carol is usually manning the shop and can lead you upstairs.
-You’ll want to pay her for a daypass or show your receipt if you paid online.
+You can sign up and pay for membership with her too.
 She or Robert will take you up to the second floor and give you the lay of the land if it’s your first time.

-So you took the elevator or stairs up to The Bourse.
-You’ll enter into a warm library space and see Sarah Aldrich Pilates to your right and a loft style workspace up a couple of steps to your left.
-Grab a coffee, tea or hot chocolate at the kitchen next to the steps and settle in at any desk, table or couch that suits your comfort or, if your coming with colleagues, that accommodates your group.
+So you took the elevator or stairs up to The Bourse on the 4th floor.
+You’ll enter into a warm library space and see a loft style workspace.
+Grab a coffee, tea or hot chocolate at the kitchen at the back and settle into your cubicle.

 Who are all these people?